 The A1c measures your average blood sugar -- your doctor may call it blood glucose -- over the past 2 to 3 months.
 The results tell you how well your diabetes treatment plan is working or if you have diabetes.

 It’s a lot like a baseball player's season batting average.
-A single game doesn't tell you how a player is performing in his career.
+A single game doesn't tell you how a player is performing in their career.
 One day's test results don't give you the complete picture of how your treatment is working.

 You should have an A1c test at least two times each year if you have diabetes.
 It’s not a fasting test.
 You can take it any time of day, before or after eating.